-Grand Chief Samuel Gargan: The other consideration is, if the Dehcho has the most highway infrastructure than any other territories, we know what we have, we also know how this has impacted on us.
-The road does create environmental issues, you drive fort providence to Yellowknife, the draining systems are not good, we're drowning out trees, if we agree to do it, and we have to make sure it's environmentally friendly and Dehcho driven.
+Grand Chief Samuel Gargan: The other consideration is if the Dehcho has the most highway infrastructure than any other territories.
+We know what we have, we also know how this has impacted on us.
+The road does create environmental issues, you drive from Fort Providence to Yellowknife, the draining systems are not good, we're drowning out trees.
+If we agree to do it and we have to make sure it's environmentally friendly and Dehcho driven.
+We need a motion to agree with it.